lpetic/bigbluebutton-downloader/README.md

     The URL to provide is the URL of the video or audio.

     --shared-screen     Type of the video is a deskshare.
-    --presentation      Tyoe of the video is presentation with slides.
+    --presentation      Type of the video is presentation with slides.

 =====================================================
 ```